olaborde/liftoff-assignments/P2-Project_Outline/README.md

 # Project Outline

-> This project is a web app for movie lovers to rate their favorite movies and create hosting watch-party at a specific location or virtual.
+> This project is a web app for movie lovers to rate their favorite movies and host watch-party at a specific location or virtual.

 ## Assignment Description
 > The user will have to create an account, and login to be able to add reviews create watch-po